ngs-docs/angus/howe-ncbi.rst

 The following are some ways with which I've used to grab genome sequences:

 #.
-Go to the web portal and look up each FASTA
+Use the web portal and look up each FASTA
 #.
-Go to the `FTP site <ftp://ftp.ncbi.nlm.nih.gov/refseq/>`_, find each genome, and download manually
+Use the `FTP site <ftp://ftp.ncbi.nlm.nih.gov/refseq/>`_, find each genome, and download manually
 #.
 Use the NCBI Web Services API to download the data

 Among these, I'm going to assume many of you are familiar with the first two.
-This tutorial then is going to focus on using APIs.
+This tutorial then is going to go through an example of the first approach and then focus on using APIs.

 What is an API and how does it relate to NCBI?
 ----------------------------------------------